 - 1. While the Principal and BOM are ultimately responsible for leading school-wide emergency responses, all/any staff members should feel prepared to take charge in an emergency response situation. - a.
 School personnel are usually first on the scene of an emergency situation in or near the school.
-School leaders may not be the first responder in an emergency situation - it could be a teacher, support staff member, or the school psychologist.
+School leaders may not be the first responder in an emergency situation it could be a teacher, support staff member, or the school psychologist.
 Staff members present during an emergency situation will be expected to take charge and remain in charge of an emergency response situation until it is resolved or until he/she can transfer command to the Principal or to an emergency responder agency with legal authority to assume responsibility.
 It is important that Rocketship employees understand this expectation when committing to work at a Rocketship school. - 2.
 Staff members should seek help from other agencies, but may NOT transfer responsibility for student care outside Rocketship. - a.
 When responding to an emergency, school staff should seek and take direction from local officials and seek technical assistance from state, federal, and other agencies (e.g., industry) as appropriate.
-At no time, however, should school officials transfer responsibility for managing students to another agency - accounting for students is the responsibility of the school. - 3.
+School officials will not transfer responsibility for managing students to another agency. - 3.
 Deciding what to do first in an emergency is a two-step process. - a.
 When an emergency situation occurs, school personnel must quickly determine which initial response action is appropriate for the situation.
 Evacuate or duck and cover?
 Lock the doors or go to a safe space?
 There are two quick steps to determining what to do when faced with an emergency: 1) identify the type of emergency; and 2) determine immediate action(s) that are required.